forgani/Temperatures-of-a-heating-system/README.md

 # Temperatures-of-a-heating-system
 Measurement of flow/return temperatures of a heating system with SONOFF devices and Home Assistant.

+I used Sonoff because they are all in one with power supply and box.
+But before we use them, we should know some important details about them.
-The device will not boot into its regular operating mode if GPIO02 is pulled low at boot.
+The device will not boot into its regular operating mode if GPIO02 is pulled low at boot and so the GPIO02 is useless.
 I’m using GPIO03 (Rx) for DS18B20 temperature sensors, which does not have any boot function restrictions.

-The GPIO14 is definitely not connected (Sonoff Basic R2 V1.0) so I solder a wire to the chip to access the GPIO14 Connect Sonoff device for Esphome install
+The GPIO14 is definitely not connected (Sonoff Basic R2 V1.0) so I soldered a wire to the chip to access the GPIO14

-Complete ESPHome Installation Guide: 4 different ways to install ESPHome
+Complete ESPHome Installation Guide.
+There are many such guides on the internet and you can easily find one by searching it.

 Connect USB FTDI programmer to the computer, hold down the basic broad button to connect GPIO0 to GND while the device is booting to put it in Programming and Flash mode.
 Note: We supply USB power to Sonoff via FTDI and make sure you set 3.3V setting on FTDI, 5V will cause damage.